RomeroGabriel/mastering-software-architecture/doc/system_design/index.md

     This step involves `defining the interface between different components` of the system, including `APIs`, `protocols`, and `data formats`.
 The interface is `crucial for communication and interaction between different parts` of the system.
 You need to `decide how data will be passed` between components, `how errors will be handled`, and `how the system will respond to different events`.

 !!! note "Capacity Estimates"
     It involves `estimating the maximum load that a system can handle`, including the number of users, transactions, or data that the system can process `without performance degradation`.
 Effective capacity planning `can help avoid bottlenecks`, `ensure system scalability`, and prevent costly resource over-allocation.
+More information in [capacity plan](capacity_plan.md#capacity-plan) section.

 !!! note "Test and Validate"
     After the design is finalized, you `test the system with realistic data and use cases`.
 This helps to identify any issues or bottlenecks in the system. `You need to ensure that the system meets all the requirements and performs well under different conditions`.
 Any issues found during testing are addressed and the design is validated.